L0oter1/cse15l-lab-reports/Lab Report 1.md

 <img width="379" alt="image" src="https://github.com/L0oter1/cse15l-lab-reports/assets/147905421/982304d4-34cb-4c07-91ff-4cce33548255">

 When we give no arguments, we see that ls lists the possible files and directories that exists in our working directory.
 As seen our wd (working directory) is /home/lecture1 and so `ls` without arguments listed all the possible files and directories that exists, that being Hello.class, Hello.java, messages, and README.
+This is not an error because ld is doing what it was intended to do which is print the possible paths and files in your directory.

-Note: Apparently it seems that directories are bolded and blue when I use ls.
+Note: Apparently it seems that directories are bolded and blue when I use ls, to let me know which are directories.

 ## **Directory as Argument**

 <img width="373" alt="image" src="https://github.com/L0oter1/cse15l-lab-reports/assets/147905421/f1f07cb2-918f-404a-b819-d18b3c5e8411">

 We see here with `pwd` that we are at /home/lecture1.
 When we use `ls (directory)`, ls lists the possible directories and files as if you were in that working directory so when we used `ls messages`, it listed all the files inside messages.
-However once we use `pwd`, we see that did not change our working direcotry and only showed us what was inside the directory we chose to make our argument.
+However once we use `pwd`, we see that did not change our working directory and only showed us what was inside the directory we chose to make our argument.
+This is also not an error as it uses ld in the correct way.

 ## **File as Argument**

 <img width="379" alt="image" src="https://github.com/L0oter1/cse15l-lab-reports/assets/147905421/d7e9e734-22ea-47c1-bfb3-cc76606b2fde">

 We see here that we are still in the /home/lecture1 directory and have the option to use ls to see what is inside this directory.
 Afterwards we see there are possible files and not directories.
 When I used the Hello.java file as the argument for ls, the output is just the file itself.
 It also did not change my working directory.
+This should also not be an error as no error message is displayed and instead just lists the file in the argument.

 # `cat`